Digital Health Procurement Guidelines

 About the Guidelines

-Developed by the Australian Digital Health Agency (the Agency) in collaboration with the Australian healthcare sector, the Guidelines include practical steps for incorporating digital health standards into procurement processes.
+Developed by the Australian Digital Health Agency (the Agency) in collaboration with the Australian healthcare sector, the Guidelines include practical steps for incorporating digital health standards into procurement processes to enable interoperability.

 Who should use the Guidelines?